-It’s National Random Acts of Kindness Day next week, and it got me thinking…as mums, I feel we spend a lot of time being kind to others….meeting the needs of others first.
-And so while I’m all for random acts of kindness towards others, I’m going to say something controversial and say that first we need to start with ourselves, with self kindness for mums.
+As mums, I feel we spend a lot of time being kind to others….meeting the needs of others first.
+This year, I say we should all be setting an intention to be kinder to ourselves.
 We women and mums have been conditioned to serve others and be selfless.
 That has just been the way of the world, and evolution.
-However one thing I have learnt in these four years of mum life against the backdrop of today’s crazy modern world is that before we can fill up the cups of others, we need to fill up our own cup!
+However one thing I have learnt in these five years of mum life against the backdrop of today’s crazy modern world is that before we can fill up the cups of others, we need to fill up our own cup!
 So let’s talk self kindness for mums and some ways mums can be kind to themselves.

 Know that you are enough and have done enough